JeffreySarnoff/CatmullRom.jl/README.md

 ----

-## you provide points in sequenced by ajacency

 ### points along a path

 A sequence of 2D, 3D .. nD points is required.
 There is no limit on the number of coordinate dimensions.
 The sequence of values